 Here is an example of how to collect explicit permission:

-Additionally, make sure you are following all the best practices that are found in our Email Marketing Best Practices Handbook.
+Additionally, make sure you are following the best practices found in our Email Marketing Best Practices Handbook.